Conditional Expressions

 switch

-which you might recognize
+operation you might

-write if-then-else
+you to write if-then-else

-filters listed in Field Filters.
+the filters listed in Field Filters and in

 The syntax looks like this: